It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 Advice on Examinations

 - Copies of the “Information for Candidates” and “Warning to Candidates”, which are issued by JCQ on behalf of the Examining Boards, are available at the bottom of the page.
 All candidates must read these carefully and note that to break any of the examination rules or regulations could lead to disqualification from all subjects.
-The school must report any breach of regulations to the Awarding Body.
+The college must report any breach of regulations to the Awarding Body.

 Attendance at Examinations

-- Candidates are responsible for checking their own timetable and arriving at school on the correct day and time, properly dressed and equipped.
+- Candidates are responsible for checking their own timetable and arriving at college on the correct day and time, properly dressed and equipped.
 Candidates should arrive 20 minutes prior to the start time of their examination.
 Please wait quietly outside your exam room until you are invited to enter by the examination invigilators.

 - Candidates who arrive late for an examination may still be admitted but will not receive any additional time.
 If special consideration applies then you must speak to the Examinations Officer (see ABSENCE FROM EXAMINATIONS).